fardil-b/Recommendations-with-IBM/README.md

 ### V. Matrix Factorization

 Finally, you will complete a machine learning approach to building recommendations.
 Using the user-item interactions, you will build out a matrix decomposition.
 Using your decomposition, you will get an idea of how well you can predict new articles an individual might interact with (spoiler alert - it isn't great).
 You will finally discuss which methods you might use moving forward, and how you might test how well your recommendations are working for engaging users.

+## Installation <a name="installation"></a>
+You need an installation of Python, plus the following libraries:

+numpy
+pandas
+matplotlib.pyplot
+pickle
+call

+## Licensing, Authors, Acknowledgements<a name="licensing"></a>
+Must give credit to IBM and Udacity for the data.